Have you ever wondered what our city of Durgapur was like when the dinosaurs use to roam the earth?

 These formations are part of the Damodar Valley Basin.

-The Red dot shows the approx location of present-day Durgapur 240 million years ago.
+The Red dot shows the approximate location of present-day Durgapur 240 million years ago.

 120 Million Years ago